The Mole (American TV series) season 6: Episode 4

-The group must elect their two best "critical thinkers" who then divide the remaining seven candidates into two teams: a gold team and a cash team.
+The group must elect their two best "critical thinkers" who then divide the remaining seven contestants into two teams: a gold team and a cash team.
 Each critical thinker then coordinates a group for the mission from the surveillance room of a bank.
 Pranav directed the cash team while Kesi directed the gold team.

 The cash team must count exactly US$10,000 of banknotes from a vault.
 However, the notes are denominated in various foreign currencies and their critical thinker must inform them of the exchange rate of each currency written on a sign to convert the money.
 If they count the equivalent of US$10,000 exactly at the end of one hour, they would earn $10,000 for the pot.

 The gold team must first maneuver past several lasers to reach a vault with over 1,000 lockboxes and three sets of keys.
 They must match the keys to its lockbox to unlock them and find ten gold nuggets.
 Their critical thinker can inform them which key unlocks each box by finding its value and name in a logbook.
 Unbeknownst to them, only the ten lockboxes with a gold-related name e.g. "K. Midas" in the logbook contain gold.
 If the group find all ten gold nuggets within one hour, $10,000 is added pot.

 No money was earned for the pot.